Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Ideally, when you sit down on the edge of your bed, you want your feet to be able to comfortably rest on the floor.
 For most people, this means a 90-degree bend at the knee.

-The average knee height for most adults is somewhere between 16 and 24 inches off of the ground, so in order to get that comfortable 90-degree angle at the knee, your mattress should be somewhere between 16 and 24 inches from the ground.
-In general, a taller person will need a taller bed, and a shorter person will need a shorter one.
+The average knee height for most adults is somewhere between 16 and 24 inches off of the ground.1 So, to get that comfortable 90-degree angle at the knee, your mattress should be somewhere between 16 and 24 inches from the ground.
+In general, a taller person will need a taller bed, and a shorter person will need a shorter one, but there are also special circumstances to this, such as for people with mobility issues.

 Why Does Bed Height Matter?

-Choosing the proper bed height will make it easier for you to get in and out of bed.
-This is especially important for individuals with mobility issues, injuries, or painful joints.
+Choosing the proper bed height will make it easier to get in and out of bed, which can be especially important for anyone with mobility issues, injuries, or painful joints.

-Your bed’s height will also play a role in the aesthetic of your room.
-For example, beds low to the ground tend to look more modern and minimalist, whereas beds that are high up off the ground tend to look more traditional or antique.
+Your bed’s height will also play a role in your bedroom’s aesthetic.
+For example, beds low to the ground tend to look more modern and minimalist, whereas beds high up off the ground tend to look more traditional or antique.
+Some people may also have pets who need to climb up on the bed, and a higher bed could make that challenging.

 If you’re trying to fit your bed beneath a window or some other feature of the room, you’ll also need to make sure the height works for the space.